AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Background Related Works

 {\bf Different asynchrony strategies}.
-Adversarial attacks~\cite{li2020advpulse,LaserAdv,xinfeng_li} achieve asynchrony by introducing a time shift of the perturbation into the loss, where the shifted perturbation should finish before the user stops speaking.
-Inspired by GCG~\cite{GCG}, to maximize the probability that the \smodelname produces an affirmative response rather than refusing to answer, we propose to craft suffixal jailbreak audios and append them to user prompts, avoiding that users will pause and re-issue when they hear other sounds overlapping with their speech, and thus the attack should be re-launched.
+Adversarial attacks~\cite{li2020advpulse,LaserAdv,xinfeng_li} achieve asynchrony by introducing a time shift of perturbation into the loss, where shifted perturbation should finish before the user stops speaking.
+Inspired by GCG~\cite{GCG}, to maximize the probability that the \smodelname produces an affirmative response, we propose to craft suffixal jailbreak audios and append them to user prompts, avoiding that users will pause and re-issue when they hear other sounds overlapping with their speech.

 {\bf Different stealthiness requirements and strategies}.
-Various strategies have been proposed to enhance the stealthiness of adversarial attacks: (1) controlling the magnitudes of adversarial perturbations~\cite{FakeBob,FenceSitter} or hiding adversarial perturbations under the hearing threshold~\cite{Qin_Psy,psychoacoustic_hiding_attack} to make them human-imperceivable; (2) penalizing the $L_2$ distance between adversarial perturbations and the sound template to make them sound like environmental sound~\cite{li2020advpulse}; (3) embedding adversarial perturbations into songs~\cite{yuan2018commandersong}; and (4) modulating adversarial perturbations into ultrasonics~\cite{xinfeng_li} or laser signals~\cite{LaserAdv} to make them unnoticeable.
-Compared with~\cite{FakeBob,FenceSitter,Qin_Psy,psychoacoustic_hiding_attack}, our stealthiness means that the malicious intent of jailbreak audios should be human-imperceivable to avoid raising awareness of ordinary users, but does not care about the perturbation magnitudes.
-Hence, limiting perturbation magnitudes is not sufficient for audio jailbreak attacks as the malicious intent may be still perceivable.
-Thus, we propose various effective strategies to conceal the malicious intent of jailbreak audios.
+Various strategies have been proposed to enhance stealthiness of adversarial attacks: (1) controlling magnitudes of adversarial perturbations~\cite{FakeBob,FenceSitter} or hiding adversarial perturbations under the hearing threshold~\cite{Qin_Psy,psychoacoustic_hiding_attack}, to make them human-imperceivable; (2) penalizing the $L_2$ distance between adversarial perturbations and sound template to make them sound like environmental sound~\cite{li2020advpulse}; (3) embedding adversarial perturbations into songs~\cite{yuan2018commandersong}; and (4) modulating adversarial perturbations into ultrasonics~\cite{xinfeng_li} or laser signals~\cite{LaserAdv}, to make them unnoticeable.
+Compared with~\cite{FakeBob,FenceSitter,Qin_Psy,psychoacoustic_hiding_attack}, our stealthiness means that malicious intent of jailbreak audios should be human-imperceivable to avoid raising awareness of ordinary users, consequently, limiting perturbation magnitudes is not sufficient as malicious intent may still be perceivable.
+Thus, we propose various effective strategies to conceal malicious intent of jailbreak audios.
 Compared with \cite{li2020advpulse,yuan2018commandersong}, we study more diverse strategies, including speeding-up audios, using benign speeches, sound effects, and background musics (no lyrics, in contrast to~\cite{yuan2018commandersong}) as carrying audios.
-Finally, \cite{xinfeng_li,LaserAdv} rely upon the microphone vulnerabilities or requiring additional emitting hardware, thus they are not applicable for API-channel attacks.
+Finally, \cite{xinfeng_li,LaserAdv} rely upon microphone vulnerabilities or requiring additional emitting hardware, thus they are not applicable for API attacks.